lposs/fretes/README.md

 You will need ForgeRock Docker images.
 You can build these using the Dockerfiles in https://stash.forgerock.org/projects/DOCKER/repos/docker/browse

-These may or may not be available on the docker hub (we are still trying to work out the policy for images).
+Note that you need a ForgeRock.org community account to view stash.

-If you push these images somewhere else you will need to modify the image: tag in the manifests.
+If you push these images to your own registry you will need to modify the image: tag in the manifests.